Getting and Using iServe

-- iServe development deployment which uses the most recent version of the software and can thus introduce some changes in the conceptual model and the API.
+- iServe development deployment which uses the most recent version of the software, is often updated and revamped and is therefore not recommended for application use.

 Once published in iServe, the service descriptions are exposed following Linked Data principles.
 In particular, each service description is given a unique and resolvable HTTP URI exposing service descriptions in both HTML and RDF through content negotiation.
 Additionally, the entire registry can be queried through a SPARQL endpoint.

 Both the stable and the development deployments provide this feature.
 The underlying conceptual model used, the Minimal Service Model, is evolving a bit based on the use and requirements we are gathering.
 Only the model of the development deployment changes somewhat frequently, so if you want to minimise the impact on your application you may prefer to use the stable deployment.
 Eventually, as soon as the extensions are considered stable we shall upgrade the stable server.

 The SPARQL endpoint of both servers can be found at:

 - Development server: http://iserve-dev.kmi.open.ac.uk/iserve/sparql

 Programmatic access to iServe’s functionality is provided through a RESTful API.
 The API allows applications to Create, Read, Update, and Delete services, as well as it allows accessing the discovery algorithms implemented.
 The RESTful API is also evolving, therefore the latest features will be available on iServe-dev but the interface may well change over time.

 The interactive documentation of the API can be found here.

 iServe includes a Web-based user interface giving access to the content of the service registry and allowing users to browse and search for services, providers, etc.

 You can access the GUI for both repositories at the following URLs: